Lechuguilla Cave

+Lechuguilla Cave is a cave in Carlsbad Caverns National Park, New Mexico, United States, known for its unusual geology, rare formations, and pristine condition.
+At 150.4 mi, it is the eighth-longest explored cave in the world.
+Its measured depth of 1604 ft makes it the second-deepest in the United States.

 The cave is named for the canyon through which it is entered, which is named for Agave lechuguilla, a species of plant found there.
-Lechuguilla is in Carlsbad Caverns National Park, New Mexico.
 Access to the cave is limited to approved scientific researchers, survey and exploration teams, and National Park Service management-related trips.

 Exploration history

 Lechuguilla Cave was known until 1986 as a small, insignificant historic site in the park's back country.
 Small amounts of bat guano were mined from the entrance passages for a year under a mining claim filed in 1914.
 The historic cave contained a 90 ft entrance pit known as Misery Hole, which led to 400 ft of dry, dead-end passages.